tokyosheep/LinkUpdator/readme.md

 ### This Extension dectecs update and makes saveable status.

-Extension detects update of placed Image and automatically , makes saveable the document. to be able to save , it needs editing or changing but just updating image, I suppose you wouldn't want to do anything to edit. but just switcing preview mode, Illustrator detects as a something change , and you can save docuemnt. that why after detecting update, Extension just switchs preview mode twice. so it looks no change at all but it makes saveable status.
+Extension detects update of placed Image and automatically , makes saveable the document. to be able to save , it needs editing or changing but just updating image, I suppose you wouldn't want to do anything to edit. but just switcing preview mode, Illustrator detects as a something change , and you can save docuemnt. that why after detecting update, Extension just switchs preview mode twice. so it looks no change at all but it makes saveable.

 ### How detects update